-- Failing to properly supervise his soldiers working and "visiting" Tier 1 of the Hard-Site at Abu Ghraib (BCCF). - Failing to properly establish and enforce basic soldier standards, proficiency, and accountability. - Failing to ensure that his Soldiers were properly trained in Internment and Resettlement Operations: - Failing to report a Soldier, who under his direct control, abused detainees by stomping on their bare hands and feet in his presence. - 11.
-(U) That Mr. Steven Stephanowicz, Contract US Civilian Interrogator, CACI, 205th Military Intelligence Brigade, be given an Official Reprimend to be placed in his employment file, termination of employment, and generation of a derogatory report to revoke his security clearance for the following acts which have been previously referred to in the aforementioned findings: - Made a false statement to the investigation team regarding the locations of his interrogations, the activities during his interrogations, and his knowledge of abuses. - Allowed and/or instructed MPs, who were not trained in interrogation techniques, to facilitate interrogations by "setting conditions" which were neither authorized and in accordance with applicable regulations/policy.
+- Failing to ensure that Soldiers in his platoon knew and understood the protections afforded to detainees in the Geneva Convention Relative to the Treatment of Prisoners of War. - Failing to properly supervise his soldiers working and "visiting" Tier 1 of the Hard-Site at Abu Ghraib (BCCF). - Failing to properly establish and enforce basic soldier standards, proficiency, and accountability. - Failing to ensure that his Soldiers were properly trained in Internment and Resettlement Operations. - Failing to report a Soldier, who under his direct control, abused detainees by stomping on their bare hands and feet in his presence.

+11. (U) That Mr. Contract US Civilian Interrogator, CACI, 205th Military Intelligence Brigade, be given an Official Reprimand to be placed in his employment file, termination of employment, and generation of a derogatory report to revoke his security clearance for the following acts which have been previously referred to in the aforementioned findings:

+- Made a false statement to the investigation team regarding the locations of his interrogations, the activities during his interrogations, and his knowledge of abuses. - Allowed and/or instructed MPs, who were not trained in interrogation techniques, to facilitate interrogations by "setting conditions" which were neither authorized and in accordance with applicable regulations/policy.
 He clearly knew his instructions equated to physical abuse. - 12.
-(U) That Mr. John Israel, Contract US Civilian Interpreter, CACI, 205th Military Intelligence Brigade, be given an Official Reprimand to be placed in his employment file and have his security clearance reviewed by competent authority for the following acts or concerns which have been previously referred to in the aforementioned findings: - Denied ever having seen interrogation processes in violation of the IROE, which is contrary to several witness statements. - Did not have a security clearance. - 13.
+(U) That Mr. Contract US Civilian Interpreter, CACI, 205th Military Intelligence Brigade, be given an Official Reprimand to be placed in his employment file and have his security clearance reviewed by competent authority for the following acts or concerns which have been previously referred to in the aforementioned findings: - Denied ever having seen interrogation processes in violation of the IROE, which is contrary to several witness statements. - Did not have a security clearance. - 13.
 (U) I find that there is sufficient credible information to warrant an Inquiry UP Procedure 15, AR 381-10, US Army Intelligence Activities, be conducted to determine the extent of culpability of MI personnel, assigned to the 205th MI Brigade and the Joint Interrogation and Debriefing Center (JIDC) at Abu Ghraib (BCCF).
-Specifically, I suspect that COL Thomas M. Pappas, LTC Steve L. Jordan, Mr. Steven Stephanowicz, and Mr. John Israel were either directly or indirectly responsible for the abuses at Abu Ghraib (BCCF) and strongly recommend immediate disciplinary action as described in the preceding paragraphs as well as the initiation of a Procedure 15 Inquiry to determine the full extent of their culpability.
+Specifically, I suspect that COL Thomas M. Pappas, LTC Control Mr. Mr. The and Mr. The and Mr. The and Mr. The second paragraphs as well as the initiation of a Procedure 15 Inquiry to determine the full extent of their culpability.
 (ANNEX 36)